openshift/autoheal/README.md

 Will have different values for the `template` field if the triggering alerts have different `service` labels.

+The auto-heal service performs a periodic job status check against AWX server, to check the status of the active jobs that were triggered.
+The `jobStatusCheckInterval` parameter determines how often to perform this check.
+It is optional, and the defult is '5m' (every 5 minutes).

 ### Healing rules configuration

 The second important section of the configuration file is `rules`.
 It contains